 Associated Architects : Acton Ostry Architects

-UBC’s Aquatic Centre deftly serves three diverse groups—elite international athletes, campus residents, and the wider community—within a single welcoming structure that acts as a gateway between a nearby transit plaza and the university’s athletics precinct and campus beyond it.
-Towering windows face the public plaza, linking the Centre’s interior to the campus outside, revealing sightlines deep into the heart of the building, and inviting passersby to enter.
+UBC’s Aquatic Centre deftly serves three diverse groups—elite international athletes, campus residents, and the wider Vancouver community—within a single welcoming structure that acts as a gateway between a nearby transit plaza and the university’s athletics precinct and campus beyond.
+Towering windows face onto the public plaza, linking the Centre’s interior to the outdoors, and revealing sightlines deep into the heart of the building, inviting passersby to enter.

 Inside, the Centre’s facilities include a 51-metre Olympic-standard swimming pool incorporating an innovative floor-level ventilation system that keeps air quality at the water’s surface exceptionally high; a 25-metre diving pool with an adjustable-height floor; and a warm-water leisure zone.
-While all these aquatics amenities share a single hall, the space is organized into two distinct zones—one for competition and one for daily community use—by a row of massive Y-shaped columns topped by a linear skylight that runs the length of the building.
+While all these aquatic amenities share in a single hall, the space is organized into two distinct zones—one for competition and one for daily community use—by a row of massive Y-shaped columns topped by a linear skylight that runs the length of the building.
 Spectator bleachers are positioned on a mezzanine level along the east wall, atop administrative spaces, to free up the bulk of the remaining ground-floor space for the change rooms, which are situated alongside the plaza-facing west façade.
-These change rooms incorporate a range of private and universal options for maximum inclusivity and accessibility to all swimmers.
-Together with accessible elevators and ramped entries, these inclusive change rooms have earned the Centre a Gold Certification from the RHFAC program.
+These change rooms incorporate a range of private and universal options maximizing inclusion and accessibility across a diverse range of users.
+These in addition to accessible elevators and ramped entries, have earned the Centre a Gold Certification from the Rick Hansen Foundation Accessibility Certification (RHFAC).

 The faceted, gently sloping and low-slung roof houses some of the Centre’s most sustainable features.
-The rooftop collects rainwater, used to top up the basins, irrigate the landscape, and supply greywater to the washrooms.
+The rooftop collects rainwater, used to top up aquatic basin evaporative and overflow loss, irrigate the landscape, and supply greywater to the washrooms and change room facilities.
 Its skylight is fitted with diffusion glass and augmented by the use of semitransparent partitions that help scatter light throughout the interior, providing ample illumination during daylight hours; this is supplemented by artificial lighting controlled by sensors to minimize its use.